ShaochenBi/DySNet/README.md

 ---
 [![Paper](https://img.shields.io/badge/CVPR-2026-blue.svg)](https://arxiv.org/abs/2512.19486)

 **Dynamic Stream Network (DySNet)** is a novel dynamic modeling framework designed to tackle the **Combinatorial Explosion** challenge in Deformable Medical Image Registration (DMIR).
 By introducing dynamic receptive fields and weights, DySNet effectively eliminates interfering features and captures potential feature relationships.
 ---
+If you plan to try DySNet, we highly recommend that you start with the **2D version of DySNet-X**.
+This version can provide quick results.
+---

 > [**Dynamic Stream Network for Combinatorial Explosion Problem in Deformable Medical Image Registration**](https://arxiv.org/abs/2512.19486),